 2. Develop an airtight budget

 Once you’re aware of how your finances should be working and which programs you need to commit to investing in, it’s time to develop and use a budget.
-Budgets allow you to precisely track where all of your money is going so that you don’t overspend and exceed your means each month.
+There are dozens of budgeting methods for doctors that work to serve the medical professional's unique financial situation.
+Budgets in general allow you to precisely track where all of your money is going so that you don’t overspend and exceed your means each month.

 3. Prioritize paying down debt